personalSol/devNotes/0 - inbox/cloudinary.md

 - first we have to config it with credentials which we get from the cloudinary website
 - then we use it using uploader.upload
 - we have also used [[fs#🔹 fs unlinkSync]] to unlink/delete the file after successsful or unsuccessful completion of operation
+- `response.url` is used to get the url to upload on database

 ```js
 import { v2 as cloudinary } from "cloudinary";